Banner

 Democratization in Science and Technology through Cloud Computing

-Ivona Brandić, TU Wien Favoritenstr.
-9-11, Vienna UT, Austria
+Ivona Brandić, Vienna UT, Austria

 Model-Driven Development of Multi-View Modelling Tools: The MUVIEMOT Approach

-Dimitris Karagiannis, Dept. of Knowledge and Business Engineering, University of Vienna, Austria
+Dimitris Karagiannis, University of Vienna, Austria

 What a Tangled Effort Estimation Web We Weave! - How Can Knowledge Management Disentangle This Web?